Skip to content

 /* Export with a namespace */

-EXPORT_SYMBOL_NS(my_internal_func, MY_SUBSYSTEM);
+EXPORT_SYMBOL_NS(my_internal_func, "MY_SUBSYSTEM");

 /* Module that uses it must import the namespace */